calvinsim2/console-quest/README.md

     ```bash
     dotnet restore

-4. **Build the Project To ensure everything is set up correctly, build the project using:**
+4. **Build the Project.
+To ensure everything is set up correctly, build the project using:**
     ```bash
     dotnet build